Loading Events

 11 June @ 10:00 am 1:00 pm

 Join us for this session designed for professionals supporting young people as they transition towards independence.
-This seminar explores how to develop and implement effective, person-centred Pathway Plans that go beyond compliance and genuinely support young people to achieve positive, sustainable outcomes.
+This seminar explores how providers and practitioners can use Pathway Plans as practical tools to guide support, monitor progress, and help young people achieve positive, sustainable outcomes.

 📅 Date & Time: 11th June, 10:00 AM – 1:00 PM